layer5io/layer5/src/theme/app/THEME.md

 ## Changing images in gatsby-image-plugin according to theme.

-1. Procidure of changing image for gatsby-image is same as we change for local images, however we recommend you to fetch two images, as one for dark theme and one for light theme change it according to theme state as we did with local theme.
+1. Procedure of changing image for gatsby-image is same as we change for local images, however we recommend you to fetch two images, as one for dark theme and one for light theme change it according to theme state as we did with local theme.

     Example-
           <Image